by: Thomas Young

 Action Items and Accountability

 Each meeting should include a review of your online marketing goals and targets.
 This includes a review of web stats from Google Analytics, Webmaster Tools, SEO reports and other data.
-The stats review should highlight the areas where online marketing efforts are excelling and where there is room for improvement as measured in your web marketing targets and goals.
+The stats review should highlight the areas where online marketing efforts are excelling and where there is room for improvement as measured in your strategic digital marketing targets and goals.

 Sample Digital Marketing Meeting Agenda